helikopterspark/orbit-theme/README.md

 The following external modules are included and subject to its own license.

 ### lessphp
-with function autocompile by mosbth
+with autocompile of LESS files by mosbth
 * Website: https://github.com/mosbth/stylephp

 ### Font-Awesome